Searchresults

 "We should not focus on best practices, but on best practitioners” (Prof. dr. Estela Mara Bensimon)

-Do not underestimate the role of lecturers in students’ study career: in addition to being supervisors of the learning process, they set an example, sometimes even as role models for the students. …
+Do not underestimate the role of lecturers in students’ study career: in addition to being supervisors of the learning process, they set an example, sometimes even as role models …

 Read more -